How we are seeking to understand disease mechanisms and develop biomarker-enabled precision medicine and new therapeutic interventions.

-- Programme 1: Advanced therapy platform in rare skin diseases using next generation cell and biologic therapies
+- Programme 1: Advanced cell and biologic therapies for rare skin diseases

 - Programme 4: Translational antibody therapeutic development for melanoma.